sylhare/sylhare.github.io/_posts/2022/2022-05-18-Version-control-git.md

 And as project grows and mature stage based strategy while cumbersome might ease out some complexity of the release cycle, when maintaining released products for a long time (like OS version, or computing language).

-There's advantage in all of them, it all depends on your project complexity, team size and preference.
+There are advantages in all of them, but it all depends on your project complexity, team size and preference.
 Regardless of your branch strategy, your development process be backed with a good [CI/CD pipeline][10] and automated tests to ensure the best quality.

 Do you have a strong opinion about your development flow, or have been using a custom one that I haven't mentioned, then please share it with me in the comment! 💛